benjtupas/Token-Raise/README.md

 # Goals of the project:

-- Create your own token based of Ethereum
+- Create token based of Ethereum
-- Launch your own Token Raise
+- Develop token raise website

 # Project Guide: